Zotolok/Front-End/FAQ Accordion/README.md

 - [Google Fonts](https://fonts.google.com/) - This helped me to change the default fonts.
 - [Responsinator](http://www.responsinator.com/) - This helped me to see how the page looked like in different devices.
 - [Vercel](https://vercel.com/home) - This web site helped me to upload my static project to the cloud for free.
+- [Netlify](https://www.netlify.com/) - This web site helped me to upload my static project to the cloud for free.
 - [max-width explanation](https://www.youtube.com/watch?v=8OG0PJkd6-w) - This youtuber explained me the difference between max and min width.